-Fiber and cable are subject to additional losses as a result of stress.
-In fact, fiber makes a very good stress sensor.
+Fiber and cable are subject to additional losses as a result of stress. in fact, fiber makes a very good stress sensor.
 However, this is an additional source of uncertainty when making attenuation measurements.
 It is mandatory to minimize stress and/or stress changes on the fiber when making measurements.
-If the fiber or cable is spooled/it will have higher loss when spooled tightly.
-It may be advisable to unspoolifarid respool with less tension.
-Unspooled fiber should be carefully placed Off a bench and taped down to prevent movement.
+If the fiber or cable is spooled it will have higher loss when spooled tightly.
+It may be advisable to unspoiled it and respool with less tension.
+Unspooled fiber should be carefully placed 6n a bench and taped down to prevent movement.
 Above all, be careful about how connectorized fiber is placed.
-Dangling fibers that stress the back of the connector will have significant losses.
+Dangling fibers that stress the back of me connector will have significant losses.